Niger: Economy

 Niger shares a common currency, the CFA franc, and a common central bank, the Central Bank of West African States (BCEAO), with seven other members of the West African Monetary Union.
 Niger is also a member of the Organization for the Harmonization of Business Law in Africa (OHADA).

 In December 2000, Niger qualified for enhanced debt relief under the International Monetary Fund program for Heavily Indebted Poor Countries (HIPC) and concluded an agreement with the Fund for Poverty Reduction and Growth Facility (PRGF).
 Debt relief provided under the enhanced HIPC initiative significantly reduces Niger's annual debt service obligations, freeing funds for expenditures on basic health care, primary education, HIV/AIDS prevention, rural infrastructure, and other programs geared at poverty reduction.

 In December 2005, it was announced that Niger had received 100% multilateral debt relief from the IMF, which translates into the forgiveness of approximately US$86 million in debts to the IMF, excluding the remaining assistance under HIPC.
 Nearly half of the government's budget is derived from foreign donor resources.
-Future growth may be sustained by exploitation of oil, gold, coal, and other mineral resources.
+Future growth may be sustained by the exploitation of oil, gold, coal, and other mineral resources.
 Uranium prices have recovered somewhat in the last few years.
-A drought and locust infestation in 2005 led to food shortages for as many as 2.5 million Nigeriens.
+A drought and locust infestation in 2005 led to food shortages for as many as 2.5 million Nigeriens between March and August 2005.

+Niger was ranked 139th out of 139 in the Global Innovation Index in 2025.

+In June 2025 it was reported thet Niger's military leaders plan to take control of Somaïr, a uranium company mostly owned by France.
+They accuse the company of "irresponsible acts."
+Since taking power in 2023, Niger's leaders have wanted more control over the country's resources and have distanced themselves from France, moving closer to Russia.
+Niger is a major uranium producer with high-quality ores.